register-dynamics/data-import/README.md

-# data-import
+# Data Design Kit

 This repository contains code to aid in the user testing of the data import process, composed of

 * A library (lib/importer) providing functions to work with spreadsheets

 * A makefile providing an action to create a new prototype